Quantum many-body scarring from Kramers-Wannier duality: Introduction

 In this work, we study the role of duality transformations in the stability of quantum many-body scars.
-We focus on a Hamiltonian constructed via the stochastic matrix form (SMF) decomposition\cite{Castelnovo2005}, which hosts exact scar states at zero energy\cite{Chamon2019}.
-Using the Kramers-Wannier (KW) duality as a test case, we present two key findings: (i) Certain scar states retain their nonthermal structure under duality, providing a constructive mechanism for generating new QMBS models. (ii) Other scar states are mapped into thermal eigenstates by duality, enforcing ETH behavior and highlighting intrinsic fragility.
+We focus on a Hamiltonian constructed via the stochastic matrix form (SMF) decomposition \cite{Castelnovo2005, Siggia1977}, which hosts exact scar states at zero energy \cite{Chamon2019}.
+Using the Kramers-Wannier (KW) duality as a test case, we present two key findings: (i) Certain scar states retain their nonthermal structure under duality, providing a constructive mechanism for generating new QMBS models. (ii) Other scar states are mapped into thermal-like eigenstates by duality, enforcing ETH behavior and highlighting intrinsic fragility.
 These results suggest that duality acts as a structural lens to identify and assess the stability of corresponding quantum many-body scars.

-To investigate duality at the level of many-body eigenstates, we employ sequential quantum circuits (SQCs)\cite{Wolf2005, Wolf2008, Solano2007}, which implement global dualities through local unitary gates.
-SQCs tracks duality actions at the level of many-body eigenstates\cite{Xie2023, Xie2024,Shao2024, Seifnashri2024} and naturally preserve area-law entanglement and admit matrix product operator (MPO) representations of finite bond dimension \cite{Tantivasadakarn2024, Verstraete2023}, making them ideally suited for analyzing scar states—whose entanglement structure is typically far from volume-law.
+To investigate duality at the level of many-body eigenstates, we employ sequential quantum circuits (SQCs) \cite{Wolf2005, Wolf2008, Solano2007}, which implement global dualities through local unitary gates.
+SQCs tracks duality actions at the level of many-body eigenstates \cite{Xie2023, Xie2024,Shao2024, Seifnashri2024} and naturally preserve area-law entanglement and admit matrix product operator (MPO) representations of finite bond dimension \cite{Tantivasadakarn2024, Verstraete2023}, making them ideally suited for analyzing scar states—whose entanglement structure is typically far from volume-law.
 This framework enables us to track duality mappings explicitly within the spectrum and access excited-state structure beyond what conventional operator-based dualities offer.